Bischoff/wozmania/README.md

 2. Download to the same directory a file that contains the Apple ][ ROM; it must be named `APPLE2.ROM` and contain the last 20480 bytes of the memory.
+3. You may also download to the same directory a file that contains the floppy drive 1; it must be named `drive1.nib` and contain 35 tracks of 13 sectors of 512 nibbles.
-3. Run the emulator with the command `./compote`.
+4. Run the emulator with the command `./compote`.

 ## How to debug